tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 subsections, we define the structure of these profiles, and how they are used in compressing and decompressing handshake messages.

-[[OPEN ISSUE: Do we want to have an explicit cTLS extension indicating that cTLS is in use and which specialization is in use?
-This goes back to whether we want the use of cTLS to be explicit.]]

 ## Specifying a Specialization

 A compression profile defining of a specialized version of TLS is